SoftwareAG/c8y-docs/content/apama/troubleshooting-bundle/alarms.md

 #### <a name="tenant_option_change"></a>Change in tenant options and restart of Apama-ctrl

 This alarm is raised only when a tenant option changes in the `analytics.builder` category.
-For details on the tenant options, refer to [Option](/reference/tenants/#option) in the *Reference guide*.
+For details on the tenant options, refer to the [Tenant API](https://cumulocity.com/api/#tag/Tenant-API) in the Cumulocity IoT OpenAPI Specification for more details.

 - Alarm type: `tenant_option_change`
 - Alarm text: Apama detected changes in tenant option.
 Apama will restart in order to use it.